act-psgi/act-starter-debian/README.md

 When the procedure is done without errors:
 1. Setup your own environment: `. ./config.sh`
-2. Change to the Act checkout directory and run `prove -lv`.
+2. Change to the Act checkout directory
+3. Run `prove -lv`.
 3. Enjoy.

 When the testsuite passes, run from the same directory: